tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #44.
->Write a Python program to construct the following pattern, using a nested loop number.
+>Write a function to construct the following pattern, using a nested loop number.

 **Expected Output :**
 ```